Federal Return of Title IV Funds Policy

 The second policy is the U.S. Department of Education’s Return of Title IV Funds policy, which is described below.

 These two processes are managed by different offices and have different requirements and deadlines and can be a little confusing.
-If you have questions after reviewing the Financial Information, Tuition Refunds Policy section please contact Cashiers Office at (956) 872-3455; if you have questions after reviewing the Return of Title IV Funds information please contact STC Student Financial Services Office at (956) 872-8375.
-Both departments may be reached at 855-468-6782.
+If you have questions after reviewing the Financial Information, Tuition Refunds Policy section please contact Cashiers Office at (956) 872-3455; if you have questions after reviewing the Return of Title IV Funds information, please contact STC Student Financial Services Office at (956) 872-8375.

 Policy Summary

 Federal Regulations specify how South Texas College must determine the amount of Title IV program assistance that you earn if you withdraw or are withdrawn from school.
-The Title IV Programs that are covered by this policy at South Texas College are the Federal Pell Grant, Iraq and Afghanistan Service Grants and the Federal Supplemental Educational Opportunity Grants (FSEOG).
+The Title IV Programs that are covered by this policy at South Texas College are the Federal Pell Grant, Federal Pell Grant under the Special Rule in HEA Section 401(c), (formerly known as the Iraq and Afghanistan Service Grants) and the Federal Supplemental Educational Opportunity Grants (FSEOG).

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete (attend) the period.
 If you withdraw during semester or payment period, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or the school received) less assistance than the amount that you earned, you may be able to receive those additional funds in the form of a post-withdrawal disbursement.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.